MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - **Registered address** - **An emergency address that is assigned to each user; it is sometimes referred to as a static emergency address or address of record.**  **TRUE FOR ALL?**

 >[!Note]
->There are some differences in how you manage emergency calling depending on whether you are using Phone System Calling Plans or Phone System Direct Routing for your PSTN connectivity.
+>There are some differences in how you manage emergency calling depending on whether you are using **Microsoft Calling Plans, Operator Connect, or Direct Routing** for your PSTN connectivity.
 These considerations are described throughout this article.

 ## Emergency address validation